Alberta Travel Guide- How to Visit Canada’s Wild West

 Indigenous Heritage

 Alberta’s history begins with its Indigenous peoples, including First Nations and Métis communities.
-These groups have lived on the land for thousands of years, developing rich cultures and traditions deeply connected to the natural world.
+These groups have lived on the land for thousands of years, developing rich cultures and traditions.

 Important cultural sites, like the Head-Smashed-In Buffalo Jump, tell the story of how Indigenous peoples used the land for hunting and gathering.
-This UNESCO World Heritage site is one of the oldest, best-preserved buffalo jumps in the world, showcasing the ingenuity and skill of Alberta’s Indigenous peoples.
+This UNESCO World Heritage site is one of the oldest, best-preserved buffalo jumps in the world.

 The Pioneer Era